1 South African Infantry Battalion: 1 SAI in the development of modern mechanised infantry

-By 1976 infantry operations transformed drastically when the Ratel Infantry Fighting Vehicle (IFV) was introduced for the first time and in November the first Ratel course was presented at 1 SAI by then Major Roland de Vries.
+By 1976, infantry operations had transformed drastically when the Ratel Infantry Fighting Vehicle (IFV) was introduced, with the first Ratel course presented by then Major Roland de Vries in November at 1 SAI.

-In 1977, 1 SAI received its first consignment of 42 Ratel IFVs.
-The shoulder flash of 1 SAI was redesigned depicting a rampant honey badger, while the first mechanised infantry junior leadership training courses started.
+In 1977, 1 SAI received its first consignment of 42 Ratel IFVs, along with a redesigned shoulder flash, depicting a wild honey badger.

-From 1977 to 1981, mechanised infantry leadership students shared the same lines as 1 SAIs conventional companies, but were required to wear a nutria brassard on the right arm with a green and yellow embroidered honey badger insignia in order to stand out and ensure Espirit de Corps.
-The training wing became identified as the T&D Wing and all students attended the same course until the Section Leaders Phase had been completed.
-Section Leaders were then awarded their Lance Corporal stripes and then placed with regular rifle companies.
+For the next four years, mechanised infantry leadership students shared the same lines as 1 SAI's conventional companies, but were required to wear a nutria brassard on the right arm with a green and yellow embroidered honey badger insignia in order to stand out and ensure Espirit de Corps.
+The training wing, identified as the T&D Wing, was where all students attended the same course until the Section Leaders Phase had been completed, where they were then awarded their Lance Corporal stripes and then placed with regular rifle companies.
 The rest of the future NCOs also received their stripes and future Officers received their white Candidate Officer's tabs.
 These students were then evaluated and split into the Mechanised Platoon Commanders Course and Specialist Instructors Course.
-These platoon commanders were destined to either become future leaders of 1 SAIs rifle companies or instructors at the Training Wing, while the Specialist Instructors would become Officers and NCO's responsible for training of Ratel gunners and drivers.
+These platoon commanders were destined to either become future leaders of 1 SAIs rifle companies or instructors at the Training Wing, while the Specialist Instructors would become Officers and NCOs responsible for training Ratel gunners and drivers.

-All students qualifying as Section Leaders were authorised to wear one parallel green bar above their two Corporal stripes.

-Students that qualified as Platoon NCOs were authorised to wear two parallel green bars.
 The Platoon NCOs were responsible for the support of the vehicles, platoon weapons and signal equipment of a specific platoon.

-Students that completed either the Platoon Commanders or Specialist Instructors Course were permitted to wear three parallel green bars above their stripes, signifying their platoon sergeant status.
 Platoon sergeants were responsible for the training and discipline of an allocated platoon.

-By January 1981, the training wing was renamed the Mechanised Leadership Wing and moved to the Akkedisdorp premises outside the lines of 1 SAI and next to 1 SSB.
-The wearing of the distinctive honey badger student brassard was discontinued during this period.
+By January 1981, the training wing had been renamed to the Mechanised Leadership Wing and moved to the Akkedisdorp premises outside the lines of 1 SAI and next to 1 SSB.
+The distinctive honey badger student brassard was discontinued during this period.

 The mechanised techniques developed at 1 SAI was transferred to two additional mechanised infantry battalions under development at that time, namely 4 SAI and 8 SAI.